Martha, Tanzania and Adama, US

 “What happened to me took away my trust in my mother,” says Adama.
 “I was seven years old, but I still remember everything.

 “My father was away traveling and my aunt used this as an opportunity.
 She and my mother knew my father was against FGM.
 The night it happened, we walked for around two miles until we came to a gathering of people.
 There were lots of girls I didn’t recognize and many strangers that I never saw again.
 The only person I knew was my aunt, who held my back.
 My mother had told me nothing before I went so I had no idea what was happening.
 I didn’t understand that it was FGM but I knew that it hurt.”

-FGM is usually carried out on girls between infancy and the age of 15, and can have serious lifelong consequences for the victim.
-It is typically performed without anesthetic, using unsterilised equipment such as a razor, knife or glass.
+FGM is usually carried out on girls between infancy and the age of 15 and can have serious lifelong consequences for the victim.
+It is typically performed without anesthetic, using unsterilized equipment such as a razor, knife, or glass.

 In many cultures, like Adama’s, FGM is rationalized as a rite of passage into womanhood.
 But in reality, it is a human rights violation, and an extreme form of violence used to control female sexuality.

 “FGM is not just about cutting the clitoris, it is about suppression, control, and indoctrination,” says Adama.
 “When you cut me, you are telling me that I cannot enjoy my sexuality.
 It is totally wrong.”

 Now 23 and living in the US, Adama is a United Nations youth advisor and part of a vibrant youth movement committed to the UN’s Global Goal of ending FGM by 2030.
 She believes that the best way to achieve this goal is through education.